mjain00/parallel-sta/README.md

 The task loop implementation incurs a lot of overhead due to creating 3 tasks for each node, dynamically assigning tasks to threads, scheduling decisions, and barriers at every level.

+## Running the program:

+- Run `make`
+- `./sta.o [-v|--verbose] <filename>`

+The main branch has the code for Task Graph Parallelism with backpropagation.

+The code for Task Loop Parallelism is on the "pipeline" branch.

+The code for the Node Parallelism is on the "nodes" branch.